ghostlexly/gpu-video-wallpaper/readme.md

 Known errors:

-* When sourcing 'settings.conf', 'gpu-video-wallpaper.sh' will throw an error because it stumbles over the "\[gpu-video-wallpaper settings\]" section.
+* When sourcing `settings.conf`, `gpu-video-wallpaper.sh` will throw an error because it stumbles over the "\[gpu-video-wallpaper settings\]" section.
 This section, however, is needed by the python script.
 Since the shell script does not crash, this error message is tolerated for the moment until I get around to find a more elegant way than just sourcing it 'settings.conf'.